simonowen/dirtfix/ReadMe.md

 ## Introduction

-Recent Codemasters "DiRT" series games check for game controller changes every 2 seconds, which can cause a spike in CPU activity, leading to gameplay glitches.
+Recent Codemasters "DiRT" series games check for game controller changes every 2 seconds, which can cause a spike in frame times, leading to gameplay glitches.
 DirtFix suspends this background polling to eliminate the glitches it causes.

 Tested with DiRT Rally, DiRT Rally 2.0, and DiRT 4.